lullcant/Voxel2Hemodynamic/README.md

     ├── pointnet2_sem_seg.py(pointnet++)
 ├── DDP_test.sh
 ├── config-predict.yaml
-└── mtools(code from another paper, you don't need to see or modify it)
+└── mtools(the code from this directory is not created by us but created by authors of another paper, you don't need to see or modify it)
 ```
 # Visualization
 After the prediction, the visualization result of the prediction can be get using the software Paraview